redux-utilities/redux-actions/README.md

 `actionTypes` is a variadic list of arguments which can be action type strings or action creators.

-This method exists because while action type strings can be joined with a conventional delimiter, there is no obvious way for a library user to combine action creators.
+This function exists because while action type strings can be joined with a conventional delimiter, there is no obvious way for a library user to combine action creators.

-The return value of this method is meant solely for use as action types in `handleAction` and `handleActions`.

 ```js
 const increment = createAction('INCREMENT', amount => ({ amount }))